ShivamDh/Python-Projects/README.md

 ### Custom Calculator
 A small Python GUI written using tkinter and ttk that utilizes all the basic functions of a calcuator along with custom shortcuts to use past results.
 The calculator also utilizes a menu to edit modes and change sizes according to user's preferences.

+### Starter Blog
+An easy to use Django blog template that theoretically one could clone and insert their own writing into and publish.
+Utilized Django's ready-to-use SqLite backend along with Jinja Templating and Bootstrap to build an intricate but sophisticated and convenient blog website.

 I am still in the process of completing and uploading some projects, but feel free to have a look around